Make budgets public! The first global assembly for Budget Transparency, Accountability and Participation

 Nov 18, 2011

 International Budget Partnership, Greenpeace, the ONE Campaign, Oxfam Novib, ActionAid, Global Witness, Publish What You Pay, the Revenue Watch Institute, Transparency International and nearly 100 civil society organizations from 100 countries and are heading for Dar es Salaam, Tanzania to launch a global campaign to make government budgets transparent, participatory, and accountable.
-Click here to see who will all be there.

 The global Civil Society Movement for Budget Transparency, Accountability, and Participation wants government finance systems that make all budget information easily accessible, provide meaningful opportunities for citizens to participate in budget decisions and oversight.

 The demands of the Civil Society Movement for Budget Transparency, Accountability, and Participation (BTAP) are contained in a Declaration of Principles that will be signed at the meeting.

 The core demands of the Declaration is that all governments at the national and subnational levels should:

 - Recognize, legislate, enact and operationalize the right to information generally and to public budget information specifically;

 - Actively engage citizens and all other stakeholders in setting public budget priorities– including para-statal and para-fiscal funds– as early and inclusively as possible,